kimwalisch/primecount/doc/libprimecount.md

 # libprimecount

-primecount can be built as a static and shared C++ library for use in other math projects. primecount's prime counting function implementation and nth prime function are currently (March 2018) orders of magnitude faster than e.g. Mathematica, PARI/GP, SageMath and SymPy.
+primecount can be built as a static and shared C/C++ library for use in other math projects. libprimecount has both a C API (```<primecount.h>``` header) and a C++ API (```<primecount.hpp>``` header) so you are free to pick the one that best fits your needs.
+The C API has been added to make it easier to write bindings for other programming languages for libprimecount.

-libprimecount is also very portable, it has been tested successfully on a wide range of operating systems, compilers (GCC, Clang, MSVC) and CPU architectures (x86, x64, ARM, ARM64, PowerPC, PP64, Sparc).
+primecount's prime counting function implementation and nth prime function are currently (March 2018) orders of magnitude faster than e.g. Mathematica, PARI/GP, SageMath and SymPy. libprimecount is also very portable, it has been tested successfully on a wide range of operating systems, compilers (GCC, Clang, MSVC) and CPU architectures (x86, x64, ARM, ARM64, PowerPC, PP64, Sparc).

 ## Build instructions